- This topic has 87 replies, 21 voices, and was last updated 4 years, 7 months ago by Justy89.

 online mode, backlight off: 147mA

-in online mode, with fully charged battery (4.2v) it took 18 hours to discharge it to 2.9v.
+maximum peak current: 170mAin online mode, with fully charged battery (4.2v) it took 18 hours to discharge it to 2.9v.

-discharging under 2.9v it is harmful for the lithium batteries lithium info, so even if the kit1 kept working at 2.9v, i stopped the measurement. it then took around 5 hours to fully charge the battery (from a usb port).
+discharging under 2.9v it is harmful for the lithium batteries lithium info, so even if the kit1 kept working at 2.9v, i stopped the measurement. it then took around 5 hours to fully charge the battery (from a usb port).based on the above current consumption scenarios and the measured 18 hours, it is fairly safe to estimate 50 hours uptime in offline mode. more than adequate for daily use on the field.

-at the moment, the only flaw is, that the kit1 keeps working even under 2.7v, over-discharging the battery. in the long run this will damage the lithium cell. the firmware should be modified to post a ‘low battery’ message to the screen and standby the unit, if the voltage drops below 2.85v. (we need to have full access to the source code to implement this)
+this regulator has a different pinout, regarding the original model. i had to make a tricky implementation, but it worked.at the moment, the only flaw is, that the kit1 keeps working even under 2.7v, over-discharging the battery. in the long run this will damage the lithium cell. the firmware should be modified to post a ‘low battery’ message to the screen and standby the unit, if the voltage drops below 2.85v. (we need to have full access to the source code to implement this)

-also, it would be nice to have a voltage divider on the battery terminals (say 4.2v -> 3.0v) and implement a battery voltage monitoring function in the firmware. this way the user can have a feedback about the battery state. there are 2 unused analog pins on the mcu kit1 schematic, this shouldn’t be a problem.
+also, it would be nice to have a voltage divider on the battery terminals (say 4.2v -> 3.0v) and implement a battery voltage monitoring function in the firmware. this way the user can have a feedback about the battery state. there are 2 unused analog pins on the mcu , this shouldn’t be a problem.

-the MCP1700 needs 2 filtering capacitors to work properly. i’ve just replaced the original c3 with 1uf ceramic, the other one (cout) was soldered on the back side of the pcb.
+the MCP1700 needs 2 filtering capacitors to work properly. i’ve just replaced the original c3 with 1uf ceramic, the other one (cout) was soldered on the back side of the pcb.because the charger module covered some holes of the on / off switch on the pcb, i’ve used a different switch, placed on the right side of my case:

 PoE: